Shopify/sprockets-commoner/README.md

 ### Step 2

-After the regular Babel plugins are done doing their thing, `babel-plugin-rewire-require` kicks in, which is Sprockets' internal plugin.
+After the regular Babel plugins are done doing their thing, `babel-plugin-commoner` kicks in, which is Sprockets' internal plugin.
 This plugin does the following things:

 * It finds any `require` calls and rewires them to variable references (as detailed in [`require` support](#require-support))
 * It wraps the module in a function and supplies it with `module` and `exports`.
 The end value of `module.exports` gets assigned to the module identifier, which is referenced by other files (as specified in '`require` support') Example: